siriusphp/invokator/docs/6_automatic_middleware.md

 }
 ```

-The execution method on a `CallableMiddleware` is `run()`; cloning the stack before appending the original callable keeps the registered middlewares reusable across calls.
+The execution method on a `CallableMiddleware` is `run()`.
+Cloning the stack before appending the terminal keeps the registered middlewares reusable across calls, and the terminal calls `parent::invoke()` (not `$this->invoke()`) so the real service runs without re-entering the middleware lookup for the same name.

 The 3rd-party module or somewhere in your service providers you can do